Checkout SDK

 If your environment restricts outbound traffic from the host page/app, allow HTTPS (443) to:

-• checkout.ekko.earth
+• static.ekko.earth

-• checkout-sandbox.ekko.earth
+• staging.static.ekko.earth